 \subsection{Experimental Setup}

-We evaluate our model by performing future link prediction on six tKG datasets.
-We compare our model's performance with several existing methods and validate its potential with inductive link prediction and long horizontal link forecasting.
-Besides, an ablation study is conducted to show the superiority of our stochastic jump method.
+We evaluate our model by performing future link prediction on five tKG datasets\footnote{Code and datasets are available at https://github.com/TemporalKGTeam/TANGO.}.
+We compare TANGO's performance with several existing methods and evaluate its potential with inductive link prediction and long horizontal link forecasting.
+Besides, an ablation study is conducted to show the effectiveness of our graph transition layer.